globocom/benchmark-python-wsgi/README.md

 Comparing *tornado_virt_s3* with *tornado_virt_pypy* showed that PyPy adoption did not contributed to any performance enhancement.
 We were unable to run PyPy with Gevent.

 We did not have consistent results of which is the best http client for Gevent: either the patched "requests" lib or "geventhttpclient".
 When the servers are separate (more realistic use case),  patched "requests" performed better than "geventhttpclient".

 We did some other tests accessing a backend Redis server, instead of Virtuoso.
 The source code is also published in this project, but we did not reported here the detailed results of those tests.
-When quering the Redis server using a synchronous driver the results of Tornado and Gevent had equivalent performances, however neither was stable.
+When querying the Redis server using a synchronous driver the results of Tornado and Gevent had equivalent performances, however neither was stable.

 DISCLAIMER: This is a quick-and-dirty benchmark for us to have a glimpse of how to code in Tornado in comparison